ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 described in this document for each version.
 Everything else is an implementation detail and up to the implementer to decide what is appropriate for a given implementation.
-That being said, various relevant factors are covered below to help guide an implementer through the different trade-offs among differing UUID implementations.
+Various relevant factors are covered below to help guide an implementer through the different trade-offs among differing UUID implementations.

-## Timestamp Granularity {#timestamp_granularity}
+## Timestamp Considerations {#timestamp_considerations}

 UUID timestamp source, precision and length was the topic of great debate while creating UUIDv7 for this specification.
-As such choosing the right timestamp for your application is a very important topic.
+Choosing the right timestamp for your application is a very important topic.
 This section will detail some of the most common points on this topic.